 There’s no getting around it – 2020 has been an annus horribilis for the professional sports industry, with no sporting code, league, competition, sportsman or woman escaping the seismic devastation and disruption Covid-19 has wrought around the world.

-More than anything else, professional sports organisations are in the content game, and with the suspension of live sport to combat the spread of Coronavirus, many clubs around the world were left with no option but to go into survival mode, with some expensively assembled playing squads sitting at home catching up on their Netflix viewing (is there anyone left who hasn’t seen The Last Dance?).
+More than anything else, professional sports organisations are in the content game, and with the suspension of live sport to combat the spread of Coronavirus, many clubs around the world were left with no option but to go into survival mode, with some expensively assembled playing squads sitting at home catching up on their Sports Documentaries viewing (is there anyone left who hasn’t seen The Last Dance?).

 Lower down the UK football league structure, many traditional clubs were dragged into a nightmare battle for survival, with no substantial backup revenue streams to rely on to buffer the loss of match day ticket sales.

 The repercussions will be felt for some time still, and it is those sports organisations who have taken the hard lessons to heart who will ultimately come out stronger on the other side of Covid-19.

 In the modern digital world, where fan engagement is more likely to occur on a social or web platform via mobile device than inside a stadium on match day, the world’s biggest professional sports brands have transformed the way they view what type of business they are – from sports clubs to modern media houses.